 In Mr Federer’s case, there is still a good chance for him to recover well and return to competitive tennis, assuming the surgery has been recommended for the correct reasons.
 Even if there is already some arthritis within his knees, keyhole surgery will successfully help with mechanical symptoms like catching and locking.
 Such symptoms can occur as a result of a cartilage tear or even a loose fragment floating around in the knee.
 And thankfully, modern knee arthroscopy techniques result in much less irritation to the knee.

 The operation can even be combined with injections of biological treatments into the knee.
-Something as simple as PRP (Platelet Rich Plasma Therapy) extracted from a sample of his own blood at the time of the operation.
-PRP contains many mediators that can reduce inflammation, help with repair and encourage tissue regeneration inside the knee.
+Something as simple as Platelet Rich Plasma Therapy / Concentrated Plasma Therapy extracted from a sample of his own blood at the time of the operation.
+This injection contains many mediators that can reduce inflammation, help with repair and encourage tissue repair inside the knee.

 Mr Federer also has the benefit of an excellent rehabilitation team to help him in his recovery.
 The team at Total Orthopaedics all wish him a speedy recovery!